Essential Fire Safety Measures

 A Fire Safety Statement must be obtained on an annual basis, from the date on which the initial Fire Safety Certificate (formerly known as a Form 6 or Form 15 Certificate) was obtained and submitted to council in response to a Building Approval, Construction Certificate, Complying Development Certificate, fire safety order or Development Consent.

 Council has provided a longstanding service of forwarding reminders to building owners to assist them meet various obligations under the Regulation.
 Council officers have checked submitted Statements to ensure the document correctly verifies that the installed measures will promote the fire safety of the building and its occupants.
 This service was previously provided at no cost to the owner.
-However, Council has now resolved to apply a $55 administration fee for each Statement required to be lodged after 1 July 2008 in order to recover its costs in providing this service
+However, Council has resolved to apply an administration fee for each Statement required to be lodged after 1 July 2008 in order to recover its costs in providing this service.

 If a Fire Safety Statement has not been submitted to Council on an annual basis from the date of the initial Fire Safety Certificate and has not been submitted to Council within the past 12 months, it is now overdue and must be submitted to Council as soon as possible to avoid a fine and/or legal action.